WyteHAHA/database/README.md

 # database
-all of wyte's public databases
+all of wyte's public databases.

+# IMPORTANT
+i do NOT allow ANY of you to copy/modify the data in this repository.